petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-filters.md

 1. Select the *Field* by which you want to filter the entries.

-1. Select the *Front-end Data Set Filter* client extension and click *Save*.
+1. Select the *Frontend Data Set Filter* client extension and click *Save*.

 ![Create a filter based on a client extension.](./data-set-view-filters/images/02.png)